RubricLab/state/README.md

 Use it as you would `useState`.

+### Start the server

+Run `bun run rubriclab-state-start` to start the server.

+The server can be deployed eg. on Railway by setting this as the custom start command.

 ### Test it

 Open your Next.js app in two browser windows.
 Values should be synced between the two.